JpCobos/LEGO-Classsifiaction/README.md

 ## Project Status
-Project is: _in progress_ / _complete_ / _no longer being worked on_.
-If you are no longer working on it, provide reasons why.
+Project is: _complete_

 ## Room for Improvement
-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.

-Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2

-To do:
-- Feature to be added 1
-- Feature to be added 2
+Adjustement to the final model can be made in the parameters or even try another model

 ## Acknowledgements

-- This project was inspired by [STPETE_ISHII](https://www.kaggle.com/code/stpeteishii/b200c-lego-classify-conv2d)
+- This project was inspired by [STPETE_ISHII - B200C LEGO Classify Conv2D](https://www.kaggle.com/code/stpeteishii/b200c-lego-classify-conv2d)

 ## Contact
-Created by [JpCobos](josepablocobos.a@gmail.com) - feel free to contact me!
+Created by [JpCobos](https://www.linkedin.com/in/jpcobos/) - feel free to contact me!

 <!-- Optional -->